12 Steps to a Great Allied Travel Job Interview

 After the interview has been completed, call your recruiter to discuss it.
 Some offers for allied travel jobs could happen on the same day as your phone interview.

-If you are offered the job, your Med Travelers recruiter can help go over the contract specifics before you accept; confirm your start date and what needs to be done between now and then; discuss whether you prefer the free, company-arranged housing or a housing stipend; review your benefits and pay schedule; and coordinate other aspects of your placement and relocation.
+If you are offered the job, your Med Travelers recruiter can help go over the contract specifics before you accept; confirm your start date and what needs to be done between now and then; discuss whether you prefer the free, company-arranged housing or a housing stipend; review your benefits and payment schedule, and coordinate other aspects of your placement and relocation.